aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/asarah-btevet/an-einem-fasttage-prayer-on-a-fast-day-a-tehinah-in-german-by-yehoshua-heshil-miro-1829.html.md

 <hr />

-"An einem Fasttage" was translated/adapted by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaicher Religion</em></a>.
-It first appears in the 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaicher Religion</em> as teḥinah №22 on pp. 24-25.
+"An einem Fasttage" was translated/adapted by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaischer Religion</em></a>.
+It first appears in the 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaischer Religion</em> as teḥinah №22 on pp. 24-25.
 In the 1835 edition, it appears as teḥinah №22 on pp. 30-33.
 In the 1842 edition, it appears as teḥinah №22 on pp. 33-36.

 We welcome corrections and improvements.
 The transcription of the German from Latin script in Fraktur type provided machine-readable text for a machine translation by <a href="https://www.deepl.com/en/translator">DeepL</a>, which we then proofread for accuracy. --Aharon Varady